Siamese fighting fish: Description

 B. splendens usually grows to a length of about 6-8 cm.
-Although aquarium specimens are widely known for their brilliant colours and large, flowing fins, the natural coloration of B. splendens is generally green, brown and grey, while the fins are little short; wild fish exhibit strong colours only when agitated.
-In captivity, Siamese fighting fish have been selectively bred to display a vibrant array of colours and tail types.
+Although aquarium specimens are widely known for their brilliant colors and large, flowing fins, the natural coloration of B. splendens is generally green, brown and grey, while the fins are relatively short; wild fish exhibit strong colors only when agitated.
+In captivity, Siamese fighting fish have been selectively bred to display a vibrant array of colors and tail types.
+The variety of colors we see now in pet stores is a result of the domestication of the Betta splendens.
+Because pet stores are more likely to sell the visually striking bettas, those are the types of bettas the breeders continue to prioritize.
+The more natural colored bettas like green, brown, and grey may rarely be seen now in pet stores due to the overshadowing of the more visually appealing colors.

+Male and female Betta splendens can look similar, but one way to distinguish between the two is to identify the ovipositor tube that's located in females used for egg delivery.